Brunus75/memento/bookmarks.md

 *  A quick guide to building a Docker container for your Python application  : https://dev.to/shellyalmo/a-quick-guide-to-building-a-docker-container-for-your-python-application-383e
 *  In Defense of Tables and Floats in Modern Day Development : https://css-tricks.com/in-defense-of-tables-and-floats-in-modern-day-development/
 * Everyday Systems That Help Me : https://www.taniarascia.com/everyday-systems/
+* A UI Design challenge generator, to become a better UI designer at your own Pace : https://uicoach.io/app
+* A detailed guide on CSS Grid : https://jst.hashnode.dev/css-grid-tutorial
+* 25 striking logo color schemes to inspire your branding : https://dribbble.com/stories/2020/11/04/logo-color-schemes